 2. The Source: Adjusting Your Water Heater

-3. The Routine: Master the 5-Minute Shower
+3. The Routine: Master the “Stop-Start” Technique

-• The “Stop-Start” Lather: You do not need to do a full military-style Navy shower, but you can adopt the core concept.
-Turn the water on to get wet, step back or turn the water off while you spend two minutes lathering shampoo and soap, and then turn it back on to rinse.
+- You do not need to do a full, freezing military-style Navy shower, but you should adopt the highly efficient core concept.
+Turn the warm water on to get fully wet.
+Then, actively turn the water flow

 Frequently Asked Questions